mxjp/rvx/docs/index.md

 	}
 	```

-### Bundle Size
+### Lightweight
-The entire rvx core module has a size of [~4KB gzipped](https://bundlephobia.com/package/rvx) and almost everything in rvx is tree-shakeable, so you only pay for what you need.
+The entire rvx core module has a size of [~4KB gzipped](https://bundlephobia.com/package/rvx) and almost everything is tree-shakeable, so you only pay for what you need.

 ### Strongly Typed Reactivity
 When using rvx with TypeScript, the fact which component properties may be reactive is [encoded in the type system](./reference/components.md#expressions).
 This allows developers to know what to expect of a component and eliminates weird caveats when accessing properties from a component's props argument.